HL7/davinci-epdx/input/pagecontent/introduction.md

 1. Provider-Health Plan Exchange
 2. Member-mediated Information Exchange.

+#### Payer-to-Payer Exchange

+Under the CMS Prior Authorization Rule (CMS-0057) the Payer-to-Payer API is an op-in API.
+A member must actively opt-in to have their payer retrieve data from their prior payer.
+The member must provide the necessary coverage and demographics information to their health plan to enable them to be matched by their prior payer.

+Claims and Encounter data included in the data exchange is required to exclude financial data.

 #### Provider-Health Plan Exchange

 Provider-Health Plan exchange of data is covered by the Health Insurance Portability and Accountability Act (HIPAA) under the [Treatment Payment and Health Care Operations](https://www.hhs.gov/hipaa/for-professionals/privacy/guidance/disclosures-treatment-payment-health-care-operations/index.html) provision.

+Under the CMS Prior Authorization Rule (CMS-0057) the Provider Access API is an opt-out API.
+A member's data is included by default in an exchange with an in-network provider unless the member has chosen to opt-out of sharing with any providers.

+Claims and Encounter data included in the data exchange is required to exclude financial data.

 #### Member-mediated Information Exchange